What Bills Can You Pay with a Credit Card?

 which bills may have a fee when paying with credit card

-Bills that typically do have convenience fees for using a credit card
+Bills that typically have convenience fees for using a credit card

 • Common utilities: They will likely pass these charges onto the consumer.
-They may charge a set amount (such as $1.50 per transaction) or a percentage of your total bill.
-Balancing how much these fees cost against what you receive in benefits — from the convenience of autopay to any cash back rewards — will help you decide if you should use a credit card for your utility bills.[5]
+They may charge a set amount (usually a few dollars) or a percentage of your total bill.
+Balancing how much these fees cost against what you receive in benefits — from the convenience of autopay to any cash back rewards — will help you decide if you should use a credit card for your utility bills.[1]

 • Rent: Paying rent with a credit card usually requires the use of a third-party company, which may have an additional processing fee of 2% to 3% of the transaction amount.
 Again, unless you have decided that the benefits outweigh the drawbacks, you may not want to use a credit card to pay your rent.[3]